Actinarium/Rhythm/README.md

 6. Make exhaustive documentation, depending on demand.
 7. Make a better sample.

-## Support the developer

-If you find this library useful and want to reward my work, here’s how you can do it:

-1. The biggest joy is seeing one’s product being used and loved, so that alone is a reward :smile:
+## A personal appeal

-2. Add me on [Google+][gplus] to be the first to know about my new projects and apps.
+If you already feel that this library is a godsend that will save you lots of time, please consider adding me on [Google+][gplus] and/or [Twitter][twitter] to be the first to know about my upcoming projects and apps.
-3. Also follow me on [Twitter][twitter].
-I rarely write there, but that might change soon.
-4. Normally I wouldn’t ask for donations, but I quit my job to become a full-time indie developer, and I’d really want to keep most of my creations free or very humbly priced for as long as possible.
+I’m about to publish a standalone app that’s similar to Rhythm but is even easier to use, and you will make me very happy if you try it out.

-   I haven’t set up a donation pool yet, but you can buy me something from my [wishlist on Steam][steam].
+Also if you’re really generous and want to reward my work, you can buy me something from my [wishlist on Steam][steam].
+I don’t have a PayPal donation pool yet, but I’ll be offering in-app donations and pay-what-you-want features in my upcoming apps, so that you can get value for your buck.

 ## License